 Integration of these transportation systems into major cities has been rocky.
-Bike-shares are a lofty concept.
+Bike shares are a lofty concept.
 But the companies operating them will need to recognize the unique city environment.
 Its ability to do well depends on a bike shares execution.

 The most successful bike share in the United States has been in New York City.
 NYC offered a closely packed metropolitan area in need of transit alternatives.
 Early bike shares took advantage of what bike infrastructure offered its customers.
 So New York bike shares operated its system, as did Europe in its first wide implementation, with pay and parking infrastructure.
 It arose in conjunction with (not before) the bikes that were brought out to the public.

 Now, multiple new bike share start-up companies are being funded to deploy and gain this early market.
 Each is attempting to scale all at once, finding their footing in an early but immediately competitive environment.
-The race to innovate and market to customers met large roll-outs and maximising availability.
+The race to innovate and market to customers met large roll-outs and maximizing availability.
 The biggest problem being that their training grounds are our backyards.

 Data drives an industry askew.